What is Hojicha tea?

 To make hojicha, tea leaves are first harvested from the tea plant, camellia sinensis, which grows out in the open fields where it is exposed to plenty of sunlight.
-As soon as possible after they are harvested, the tea leaves are steamed for 15 to 20 seconds- a crucial process that stops the tea leaves from oxidising.
-This process is what helps the leaves stay green, and hence becoming green tea.
+As soon as possible after they are harvested, the tea leaves are steamed for 15 to 20 seconds- a crucial process that stops the tea leaves from oxidizing.
+This process is what helps the leaves stay green, hence becoming green tea.

 Once the steaming is complete, the tea leaves must be dried.
-This is done through several steps of rolling, until the tea leaves don’t look very much like leaves at all, but instead resemble thin needles.
+This is done through several steps of rolling until the tea leaves don’t look very much like leaves at all, but instead resemble thin needles.
 The drying helps prevent any loss of flavour, and allows the leaves to stay fresh for longer.

 After the batch has been rolled and dried, rougher parts of the leaf, such as stems and veins, and bits of leaves that have separated are set aside.
-Whole leaves are typically reserved for higher grade teas like sencha, but the leftovers are still flavourful, and great for making hojicha.
+Whole leaves are typically reserved for higher-grade teas like sencha, but the leftovers are still flavourful and great for making hojicha.

 The roasting process now begins.
-Every tea manufacturer has their own roasting process, and depending on the method used, can produce hojicha with different flavour profiles.
+Every tea manufacturer has their own roasting process, and depending on the method used, can produce hojicha with different flavor profiles.
 Historically, hojicha was roasted in a pot over charcoal, but nowadays the process most likely takes place in a factory with precise machinery.
-The roasting process turns the green tea into the dark brown colour of hojicha, and helps it give off that wonderful aroma.
+The roasting process turns the green tea into the dark brown color of hojicha, and helps it give off that wonderful aroma.
 Heat is also what helps the tea lose some of its caffeine content, making it taste less astringent in the process.

 The Best Way to Brew Hojicha